mindspore-ai/docs/docs/mindspore/source_en/model_train/parallel/dataset_slice.md

 ## Overview

-When performing distributed training, taking image data as an example, when the size of a single image is too large, such as large-format images of remote sensing satellites, when an image is too large, it is necessary to slice the image and read a portion of each card to perform distributed training.
-Scenarios that deal with dataset slicing need to be combined with model parallelism to achieve the desired effect of reducing video memory, so this feature is provided based on automatic parallelism.
-The sample used in this tutorial is not a large-format network, and is intended as an example only.
-Real-life applications to large-format networks often require detailed design of parallel strategies.
+When performing distributed training, taking image data as an example, when a single image is too large it needs to be sliced, with each card reading a portion of the image for distributed training.
+When dealing with the scenario of dataset slicing, it is necessary to work with model parallelism in order to achieve the effect of reducing graph memory.
+Therefore, MindSpore provides this feature based on automatic parallelism.
+The samples used in this tutorial are not large-format networks, and are for illustrative purposes only.
+For real-life application to large-scale networks (e.g. remote sensing satellites), it is often necessary to design the parallelism strategy in detail.

 > Dataset sharding is only supported in fully-automatic mode and semi-automatic mode, and is not involved in data parallel mode.